-Your referral to the Hyperbaric Oxygen (HBO) unit was made by a consulting hyperbaric physician who has had specialized hyperbaric medical training.
-Our physician team includes emergency physicians, general surgeons, plastic surgeons, and intensivists.
-While in the chamber your treatment is managed by a registered Repiratory Therapist with specialized training in hyperbaric medicine.
-This therapist will always be in the room and you will be able to see and talk to the therapist throughout your treament.
+Our physician team includes emergency physicians, surgeons, and intensivists.
+While in the chamber your treatment is managed by a Respiratory Therapist with specialized training in hyperbaric medicine.
+This therapist will always be in the room, and you will be able to see and talk to the therapist throughout your treatment.

-What will I feel during the Hyperbaric Oxygen Treament?
+What will I feel during the Hyperbaric Oxygen Treatment?

 Once the treatment begins you will hear the oxygen coming into the chamber.
 It may sound like hissing or a waterfall.
 You will feel a fullness in your ears as your eardrums adjust to the change in the chamber pressure.
-This is very simliar to the feeling you experience when you are in an airplane or elevator.
+This is very similar to the feeling you experience when you are in an airplane or elevator.
 You will be taught how to clear your ears, or equalize the pressure, before you start your treatments.

 As the chamber is being pressurized you may feel a rise in air temperature.
 This will return to normal once the treatment pressure is reached.
-You may also have to wear a mask intermittenly for a procedure we will teach you called "air breaks."
+You may also have to use a mask intermittently for a procedure we will teach you called "air break."

-If you experience any problems while the chamber is being pressurized or during the treament tell the Respiratory Therapist.
+If you experience any problems while the chamber is being pressurized or during the treatment, tell the Respiratory Therapist immediately.